boetiusj/hugo/content/blog/proper-paint-storage.md

 Industry experts acknowledge that just about 0% of the paint stored in your basement is likely to ever see the light of day, so the whole storage thing may be a triumph of Hope over Reason.
 At least now you've got reason to hope that your paint will remain in usable condition.

 Still not sure if it's usable?
 Give us a call - we'd be happy to take a look.
+Thanks!